CoderGeoff/OpenClosedPrincipleCpp/README.md

 * Single ones are worth 100 points
 * Three of a kind are worth 100 points times the number rolled, except for three ones which are worth 1000 points
 * If four, five, or six of a kind are rolled, each additional die is worth double the three of a kind score.
 (This makes the highest possible score in a single roll 8000 for six ones: 1000 for three ones, doubled 3 times.)
-* A straight from 1 to 6 is worth 1500 points
+* A straight flush from 1 to 6 (that is, a roll of {1, 2, 3, 4, 5, 6}) is worth 1500 points
-* Three pairs are worth 750 points
 You can only score each die once.

 ## Task 1
+The players want to change the score for six ones from 8000 to 10000.
+Implement this as follows

+# Change the test GivenThreeDie_WhenAllOnesAreThrown_ScoreShouldBe1000
+# Change Scorer to get it to pass the test
+# Change OpenClosedScorer

+## Task 2
 The players want to add a new rule:
-* Three of a kind a pair score the three of a kind value plus 250
+* Three of a kind plus a pair score the three of a kind value plus 250

 Your job is to change Scorer to implement this rule.
 Write a test for the rule in the test fixture NewRuleTest.

-## Task 2
+## Task 3
 Now change OpenClosedScorer to implement this rule.
 Before implementing, move your test to ScorerTests, so that it runs on both types of scorer.